LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 data in production and be very intentional in the changes that we make to our database.
 Allowing tools like Hibernate to automatically modify a database schema is dangerous.
-To manage our remote database more manually, we’ll use another tool in a moment to help manage how our database is configured.
+To manage our remote database more manually, we'll use another tool in a moment to help manage how our database is configured.

 The second property, ``spring.datasource.tomcat.max-active``, is used to limit our active connections to our database.
-Typically, Spring Boot sets reasonable defaults to the number of active connections, but the database service we will use (Pivotal’s Spark) only allows four connections at a time.
+Typically, Spring Boot sets reasonable defaults to the number of active connections, but the database service we will use (Pivotal's Spark) only allows four connections at a time.

 Flyway database migration